St. Landry Parish, Louisiana: Purchase by the United States

 The United States gained control of the territory in 1803 through the Louisiana Purchase.
 Americans from the South and other parts of the United States began to migrate to the area, marking the arrival of the first large English-speaking population and the introduction of the need for more general use of English.

 St. Landry Parish was officially established on April 10, 1805, by a legislative act, becoming the largest parish in the Louisiana state.
 The new parish was named after the St. Landry Catholic Church located near the Opelousas Post.
 The parish's boundaries encompassed about half the land of the Opelousas Territory, between the Atchafalaya River and Sabine River, between Rapides Parish and Vernon Parish, and Lafayette and St. Martin Parishes.
 Since then, the area of the parish has decreased, as six additional parishes have been created from its territory.
 These include Calcasieu, Acadia, Evangeline, Jeff Davis, Beauregard, and Allen.

 In 1821 the second educational institution west of the Mississippi was founded in Grand Coteau.
-In this community south of Opelousas is the Academy of the Sacred Heart, a private Catholic school founded by the French Creole community.
+In this community south of Opelousas is the Academy of the Sacred Heart, a private Catholic school founded by the French Creole. community.

 The city of Opelousas has been the seat of government for the St. Landry Parish since its formation.
 After Baton Rouge fell to the Union troops during the Civil War in 1862, Opelousas became the state capital for nine months.
 The capital was moved again in 1863, this time to Shreveport when Union troops occupied Opelousas.

+Division of the Parish

 St. Landry Parish originally consisted of all the territory in the current parishes of Acadia, Evangeline, and St. Landry.
-Over time, it was separated into three different parishes.
+Over time, it was separated into these three different parishes.

 The southwestern portion of St. Landry was broken off to become Acadia Parish in 1886.
 A bill was introduced in the Louisiana House of Representatives entitled "An act to create the parish of Nicholls, and to provide for the organization thereof."
 The title was later changed to read: "An act to create the parish of Acadia."
 Father Joseph Anthonioz, the first pastor of the Catholic Church at Rayne, is credited with having suggested the name, Acadia Parish.
 The bill passed the house on June 11, the senate on June 28, and was approved by Governor Samuel D. McEnery on June 30.
 On October 6, an election was held to affirm the creation of the parish, with 2,516 votes for and 1,521 votes against the creation.

 St. Landry was divided again when the northwestern portion was broken away.
 In June 1908, a bill was passed to create a new parish out of a portion of St. Landry Parish.
 This new parish became named Evangeline Parish in 1910.
 Prior to creation of the new parish, Eunice and Ville Platte were in competition for the new parish seat.
 Ville Platte was selected by voters on April 12, 1909.
 After the election, Eunice declared it would remain in St. Landry Parish.